Wasfia Nazreen: Personal

+According to a March 2025 instagram post by Nazreen, her brother "Tasneem Selim passed away after a long battle with illness at 45 years young" when Nazreen was taking care of him.
-Nazreen is vegan and an advocate of animal-rights.
-She currently lives in Venice Beach, Los Angeles.

-Nazreen likes to stay private and has often been quoted to say she shies away from social-media and the spotlight.
-She is dubbed in Bangladeshi media as a fashion icon and role-model.
+Nazreen is dubbed in Bangladeshi media as a fashion icon and role-model.
+She is vegan and an advocate of animal-rights.
+She currently lives in Los Angeles and has often been quoted to say she shies away from social-media and the spotlight.

-A long-time supporter of Tibet, Nazreen is close friends with the 17th Karmapa Ogyen Trinley Dorje and the 14th Dalai Lama, Tenzin Gyatso.
-She credits them in interviews as the two most important teachers in life who has shown her the way when she was derailed in life.
-Nazreen openly discusses accounts of dealing with depression and trauma as a child following her parents divorce that made her homeless as a result.
-She credits such struggle at early life for giving her "abilities to bounce back after adversities and greet change and difficulties as an opportunity to welcome greater self-reflection, learning, and growth."
+Nazreen has had deep connections with many master teachers in the Tibetan traditions spanning across Tibet, Bhutan, Nepal and India and was given the name Karma Ösel Lhamo by the Karmapa, which roughly translates as Goddess of luminous actions.
+When Nazreen went to the United States for college on her own at the age of 18–19, she removed her biological family last name from all official papers.
+In close circles, she is referred as Dalaidhita, implying daughter of the Dalai Lama.
+A long-time supporter of Tibet, Nazreen is close friends with the 14th Dalai Lama, Tenzin Gyatso, Dilgo Khyentse Rinpoche and the 17th Karmapa Ogyen Trinley Dorje.
+She credits them in interviews as the three most important teachers in life who has shown her the way when she was derailed in life.
 She studied meditation with Tibetan teachers Dilgo Khyentse Yangsi Rinpoche and Yongey Mingyur Rinpoche.

-Life is meditation–it’s not a separate thing.
+Life is meditation–it's not a separate thing.
 The essence of meditation is recognizing awareness.
-If we’re not aware, we cease to exist.
-Yoga, meditation, mindfulness—these are like compasses when we’re lost at sea.
+If we're not aware, we cease to exist.
+Yoga, meditation, mindfulness—these are like compasses when we're lost at sea.
 Thanks to my mother, I was born into yoga.
 And then later in my adult life I have been extremely blessed not only to be directly guided by some of the most profound teachers of our times, but also to work in movements and environments led by HH the Dalai Lama and HH the Karmapa, and experientially learn how great beings like them who also went through so much atrocities in their personal lives—deal with it all, behind the limelight.
-Whenever I have (in the past) got derailed somehow, they’ve pulled me out, often in miraculous ways.
-So having this circle of family, and the particular purpose I have–I’m really blessed and I wouldn’t in my awakened mind for a second want to imagine it any other way.
+Whenever I have (in the past) got derailed somehow, they've pulled me out, often in miraculous ways.
+So having this circle of family, and the particular purpose I have–I'm really blessed and I wouldn't in my awakened mind for a second want to imagine it any other way.

+Nazreen openly discusses accounts of dealing with depression and trauma as a child following her parents divorce that made her homeless as a result.
+She credits such struggle at early life for giving her "abilities to bounce back after adversities and greet change and difficulties as an opportunity to welcome greater self-reflection, learning, and growth."